 While modern system design has reduced typical refrigerant charges, these larger systems present unique challenges.
 Their complexity – often incorporating hundreds of components and thousands of feet of pipe – increases leak potential.
 This risk is particularly concerning with odorless refrigerants, where small leaks can result in significant losses before detection.

 The cost differential between refrigerant types adds another layer of consideration.
 Fluorinated refrigerants (F-gases) typically cost dozens of times more than natural alternatives like NH3 and CO2.
-Historical trends have shown that as older fluorinated refrigerants (F-gasses) face regulatory phase-outs or chemical manufacturers cease production, costs tend to escalate sharply as availability becomes increasingly uncertain.
+Historical trends have shown that as older fluorinated refrigerants (f-gasses) face regulatory phase-outs or chemical manufacturers cease production, costs escalate sharply as availability becomes increasingly uncertain.

 No single refrigerant is perfect for all situations.
 Selecting the best refrigerant requires careful consideration of safety requirements, environmental impacts, system efficiency, costs, and availability.